On the conditioning of polynomial histopolation: Ill-conditioning: the monomial basis

 \begin{proof} For notational simplicity, let us assume that $ \alpha < \beta_1 < \ldots < \beta_d $.
 Call $ \widetilde{V}_d $ the normalized Vandermonde matrix of \eqref{eq:normVanderm}, and observe that

 Consider the monomial basis $ b_j (x) = x^{j-1} $.
 By \eqref{eq:detVd}, one has

 where we also removed the absolute value of \eqref{eq:normVanderm} due to the positivity result given in Lemma \ref{lem:detVd}.
-Since $ \frac{1}{d!} $ is a constant term, $\det \widetilde{V}_d$ is maximixed by nodes $ \{ \beta_1, \ldots, \beta_d \} $ that maximize the rightmost term of the above equality.
+Since $ \frac{1}{d!} $ is a constant term, $\det \widetilde{V}_d$ is maximized by nodes $ \{ \beta_1, \ldots, \beta_d \} $ that maximize the rightmost term of the above equality.
 Such nodes are well-known to be the Fekete points, which is the claim.
-Notice that the case $ \alpha = \beta_1 $ also follows by an immediate continuity argument. \end{proof}
+Notice that the case $ \alpha = \beta_1 $, which represents the first segment shrinking to the point $ \alpha $, also follows by an immediate continuity argument. \end{proof}